Summer 2026 10am-5pm. Belper, Derbyshire.

 The teaching will be learner-centred, with information-rich input and group learning.
 There will be a little bit of presenting, plenty of group discussion and styles of activities to suit different people.

-We will be together in the hall and garden.
-We’ll show you around – you can meet our plants from the nursery (and buy some too if you like).
+We will be together different public spaces, buildings, and gardens.
+We’ll show you around Belper – you can meet our plants from the nursery (and buy some too if you like).
 We’ll take on a task together as a group, with the aim of developing practical skills that you can take straight back to your garden space.

 What others say